gauravgupta45/Face_Recognition-Python-Project-4th-Sem/README.md

 ### Steps: ###

-* Right click in the folder where project is located and click Open in terminal.
+* Right click in the folder where all the above files are located and click Open in terminal.

 * Type `python jerry.py` to run the main script.